Stargator/vacuum/README.md

 # Enter your Google Analytics web tracking code (e.g. UA-2110908-2) to activate tracking
 #google_analytics:

-# Feed Settings
-feed:
-  main: /feed/feed.xml
-  tag:  /feed/tag/%s.atom.xml
 ```

 ## Contributing
-If you are interested in contributing, you will need Ruby 2.6 installed as well as bundler.
+If you are interested in contributing, you will need Ruby 2.7 installed as well as `bundler`.

 It is recommended that you install the dependencies into a local path: `vendor/bundle`